TRIANGLE CAPITAL CORPORATION

-Section 2.21 Separation from Service.
-Separation from Service shall mean a Participant’s “separation from service” as such term is defined under Section 1.409A-1(h) of the U.S. Treasury Regulations.
+Section 2.20 Separation from Service.
+Separation from Service shall mean a Participants separation from service as such term is defined under Section 1.409A-1(h) of the U.S. Treasury Regulations.

-dependent (as determined under Section 152 of the Code, without regard to Sections 152(b)(1), (b)(2) and (d)(1)(B)) or loss of the Participant’s property due to casualty or other similar extraordinary and unforeseen circumstances beyond the control of the Participant.
-Examples of what is not considered to be an Unforeseeable Emergency include the need to send a Participant’s child to college and the desire to purchase a house.
+Section 2.23 Unforeseeable Emergency.
+Unforeseeable Emergency means an event which results (or will result) in severe financial hardship to the Participant as a consequence of an illness or accident of the Participant, the Participants spouse, the Participants Beneficiary or the Participants dependent (as determined under Section 152 of the Code, without regard to Sections 152(b)(1), (b)(2) and (d)(1)(B)) or loss of the Participants property due to casualty or other similar extraordinary and unforeseen circumstances beyond the control of the Participant.
+Examples of what is not considered to be an Unforeseeable Emergency include the need to send a Participants child to college and the desire to purchase a house.

 DEFERRED COMPENSATION BENEFITS